Aladdin-Elshamy/Alwan/README.md

 ## Installation📝
 To access the Alwan website, simply visit [https://aladdin-elshamy.github.io/Alwan/](https://aladdin-elshamy.github.io/Alwan/) in your web browser.
 No installation is required, making it easy and accessible for everyone.
+Choose the desired color and the mode you want, click on 'get color scheme', that's it!.

 ## Usage💻